AdobeDocs/audience-manager.nl-NL/help/using/support-issues/not-using-aam-but-seeing-aam-javascript.md

 ---
 description: We gebruiken Audience Manager niet, maar we zien wel JavaScript-calls van Audience Manager in JavaScript-foutopsporing.
 Waarom?
-seo-description: We gebruiken Audience Manager niet, maar we zien wel JavaScript-calls van Audience Manager in JavaScript-foutopsporing.
-Waarom?
+seo-description: We are not using  but we are seeing Audience Manager Javascript calls in the Javascript debugger - Why?
-seo-title: We gebruiken Audience Manager niet, maar we zien wel JavaScript-calls van Audience Manager in JavaScript-foutopsporing.
-Waarom?
+seo-title: We are not using Audience Manager but we are seeing Audience Manager Javascript calls in the Javascript debugger - Why?
 solution: Audience Manager
 title: We gebruiken Audience Manager niet, maar we zien wel JavaScript-calls van Audience Manager in JavaScript-foutopsporing.
 Waarom?
-feature: Ondersteuning
+feature: Support
 exl-id: f409e326-17b3-40ee-8570-8d99119fe337
 source-git-commit: 319be4dade263c5274624f07616b404decb7066f
 workflow-type: tm+mt
-source-wordcount: '185'
+source-wordcount: '148'
-ht-degree: 91%
+ht-degree: 90%

 ---